pasviegas/shoushiling/README.md

 ## Deployment

-Just push to github, be aware that you have to bump the version in order to do so.
+Just push to master, be aware that you have to bump the version in order to do so.

 Don't forget to change scripts/play.sh to the new version before pushing (or be a better person and have a commit hook :P)